-On August 24, 2004, Chicago Tennis Patrons inaugurated the Chicago Tennis Hall of Fame with the intent to honor Chicago area tennis players who have contributed to the game as players, coaches, administrators or in other manners beneficial to the game.
+On August 24, 2004, Serve & Return Chicago, formerly Chicago Tennis Patrons, inaugurated the Chicago Tennis Hall of Fame with the intent to honor Chicago area tennis players who have contributed to the game as players, coaches, administrators or in other manners beneficial to the game.

 The following criteria are considered for selecting nominees to the Hall of Fame: